7th Person Dies in Vape Related Lung Illness

 — Juul Labs (@JUULvapor) August 29, 2019

-The surge of vaping related deaths and lung injuries has prompted the CDC to activate its Emergency Operations Center (EOC) to boost and facilitate effective interagency responses in tackling the current issues.
+The surge of death from vaping and lung injuries has prompted the CDC to activate its Emergency Operations Center (EOC) to boost and facilitate effective interagency responses in tackling the current issues.
 Stating in a press release,

 Today the U.S. Centers for Disease Control and Prevention (CDC) has activated its Emergency Operations Center (EOC) to enhance the inter-agency response to the current investigation into cases of lung injury associated with e-cigarette product use, or vaping

 CDC’s director Dr. Robert Redfield in a statement said that CDC was committed to uncovering the causes of these injuries and deaths.
 The agency keeps advising the public against vaping devices ‘bought from the streets’ since as it stands they have only speculations of Vitamin E acetate, as the cause, yet not yet confirmed.